 The latest in our monthly series about events in Malaga gives you all the information about what’s on in Malaga in June.
 It’s a busy, busy month in the city with the Patio Festival, Malaga Gastronomy Festival, the Flamenco Festival… plus the usual great round-up of music, dance, art and markets.
 Read our choice of events in Malaga in June.

 Note that most of the events listed below refer to June 2019.
-We’ll be publishing the 2020 diary towards the end of May.
-Bookmark this page for updates!
+There are no events in Malaga in June 2020 because of covid-19.

 Music in Malaga in June